-Nonprofits, associations, and companies across the world are scrambling under a new normal from the COVID-19 crisis.
-But the lessons learned now are also preparing organizations to mitigate risk, find opportunity, and build for the future in ways that will make them rock solid when the next crisis, albeit on a hopefully smaller scale, occurs.
+Nonprofits, associations, and companies across the world have settled into a new normal stemming from the COVID-19 pandemic.
+But the lessons learned are also preparing organizations to mitigate risk, find opportunities, and build for the future in ways that will make them rock solid when the next crisis — albeit on a hopefully smaller scale — occurs.

-Here are three ways public and government affairs organizations can future-proof against the rapidly changing and difficult public policy landscape.
+Here are three ways public and government affairs teams can future-proof against the rapidly changing and difficult public policy landscape.

-In order to future-proof your organization for the inevitable “worst case scenario,” you need to create an online workspace and repository for your team to access in the absence of a traditional office setting.
+To future-proof your organization for the inevitable “worst-case scenario,” you need to create an online workspace and repository for your team to access in the absence of a traditional office setting.

-It’s more important now than ever before to place relevant files, news articles and links all in a single shared place for your team to have access.
+It’s important to get into the habit of placing relevant files, news articles, and links all in a single shared place your team can access from anywhere.
 Doing this will drive alignment and also help you capture valuable work products that may otherwise get lost in someone’s inbox or be left to hoping people follow best practices.

-Creating a recovery plan for your government relations or public affairs team to map out the necessary stakeholders and processes you need to activate once you can return to your offices will mean you’re ahead of the curve once the crisis abates.
+Creating a recovery plan for your government relations or public affairs team to map out the necessary stakeholders and processes you need to activate in a crisis will mean you’re ahead of the curve.

-Creating a stakeholder management strategy will allow your team to hit the ground running once you can leave the safety of your home and connect with lawmakers, business leaders, and grassroots networks that are highly fragmented and disconnected right now.
+Creating a stakeholder management strategy will allow your team to hit the ground running when a crisis emerges, and swiftly connect with lawmakers, business leaders, and grassroots networks.

-Your team will be able to identify, engage with, and align key stakeholders around a common public policy issue that has been put on hold as a result of this pandemic.
+Your team will be able to identify, engage with, and align key stakeholders around emerging public policy issues while keeping your organization at the forefront.

 Your team should take the lead in tracking and monitoring the next wave of legislative and regulatory risks for your organization so that when the worst-case scenario occurs, you’ll have a domestic and global outlook prepared and be aware of the immense changes that could come.